coreyavis/CoreyPHP/docs/FX/Array.md

-# Array Functions
+# Array Methods

-The following functions are array functions in the FX class.
+The following methods are array functions in the FX class.
+These methods are designed to manipulate arrays.

-## Functions
+## Methods

 - [extendArray](#extendArray)